Some Jews have reported that they have had long-time friends and neighbors spit in their

 10 "And I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication; then they will look on Me whom they pierced.
 Yes, they will mourn for Him as one mourns for his only son, and grieve for Him as one grieves for a firstborn.

-I challenge you - are you willing to be like the Jews of Berea, and search the Scriptures to see if these things are true?
+I challenge you - are you willing to search the Scriptures to see if these things are true?
 Are you willing to read the New Testament to see what the Christians really believe?
 Are you willing to see if Jesus truly is the promised Messiah, or not?
 Are you willing to see if the New Testament really is the promised New Covenant that God promised through Jeremiah, a covenant that replaced the Old Testament Law?

 Or are you willing instead to hope that you are right in following the Torah, not being able to follow all 613 laws perfectly all of the days of your life, and hope that God will allow you into Heaven?